Bailador/Bailador/README.md

 ### Crust

 When you have installed Crust from the ecosystem there is a command called `crustup` or `crustup.bat` which can be used to launch your Bailador App.
-Bailador was developed and run best on top of
+Bailador was developed and runs best on top of
 [HTTP::Easy::PSGI](https://github.com/supernovus/perl6-http-easy).
-Before you invoke your Bailador App make sure the file returns a regular P6W app.
-You can do this with `app.to-psgi-app()`.
+Allways use `baile()` in the end of your app, because in the default configuraton it guesses wether your app is called via crustup or directly with perl6.
+Depending on that `baile()` chooses the right `Bailador::Command` to invoke your your Application.

 #### Example